 Interplay Development Program

-Nexus Arts is inviting contemporary musicians from culturally diverse and Aboriginal and Torres Strait Islander backgrounds to apply to take part in a career development and performance program, bringing together artistic and music business development in an intercultural, supportive, and creative environment.
+Nexus Arts is inviting contemporary musicians from culturally diverse and First Nations backgrounds to apply to take part in a career development and performance program, bringing together artistic and music business development in an intercultural, supportive, and creative environment.

 ABOUT THE PROGRAM

 Nexus Arts’ Interplay development program provides individualised and group-based support and development opportunities, as well as a paid performance showcase for each artist.
 Interplay is open to artists from both culturally diverse and Aboriginal and Torres Strait Islander backgrounds who are performance ready.
 The program aims to provide dedicated space for artists to develop, share and connect, bringing contemporary musicians together in the spirit of intercultural communication, exploration and creation.

 Throughout 2022, program artists will take part in:

 - One on one career development sessions with Nexus staff

 - A solo high-quality live music video shoot

 - A one-on-one photoshoot with an experienced music photographer